 Phone: 800-589-2632

-A program of the Michigan Dental Association, the Michigan Donated Dental Services
+A program of the Michigan Dental Association, the Michigan Donated Dental Services (DDS) program

-(DDS) program has provided more than $23.3 million in free comprehensive dental
+has provided more than $23.3 million in free comprehensive dental treatment since 1995.
+Since that

-to providing care to more than 6,500 of Michigan’s most vulnerable citizens since 1995.
+time, volunteer dentists have dedicated their talents to providing care to more than 6,500 of Michigan’s

-Donations from volunteer dental laboratories also helps the program provide once-in-
+most vulnerable citizens since 1995.
+Donations from volunteer dental laboratories also helps the pro-

-they need.
 Services provided include extractions, oral surgery, and dentures.

 Eligibility Requirements: